RutvijDv/Data-Structure-and-Algorithm/Algorithms/Graphs/README.md

     - create 2 sets of nodes - i) included in MST ii) not included in MST
     - gradually keep picking the minimum edge that connects the set i) to any node of set ii)
     - this way we shift node one by one from set ii) to set i)

+    Steps
+    - create visited array for storing which elements are in mSet.
+    - create dis array which will display the distance of nodes from the current mSet if they are not included in mSet.
+    - make dis[0] = 0
+    - iterate of V vertices.
+    - pick minimum distance from dis-array of an element which is not included in mSet.
+    - now this node is to be included, hence make visited[u] = true.
+    - iterate to childs v of this current node u.
+    - update the distance of child if its less than w(u,v), because this child can be accessed from various other parents also.

 12. **Dijikstra’s Algorithm ( weighted and undirected graph, minimum distance from source to all vertices )**